 2) Clarification of what needs to be delivered, with the goal of having an agreed understanding between the SRDP requirement providers and the development staff.
-These are the System Element Requirements.
+These are the System Element Requirements (L2), and are the responsibility of the group lead(s)

-3) Estimates of the effort required to deliver working code that meets the System Element Requirements and a timeline for delivery.
+3) Estimates of the effort required to deliver working code that conforms to the physical level architectural design, meets the System Element requirements and a timeline for delivery.
 Constraints of availability of resources (effort, expertise of particular people) will be taken into account.
-Further breakdown of the System Element Requirements should be done to the extent needed to assemble reliable estimates.
+Breakdown of the System Element requirements should be done to the extent needed to assemble reliable estimates.

-- 4) The tests needed for verification of the System Element Requirements. - 5) Updates to the functional architecture.
+- 4) The tests needed for verification of the System Element Requirements. - 5) Updates to the architecture.